 I first entered supervision many years ago when I found myself to be in a state of burn out.
 I was physically and emotionally exhausted after several years of working very intensively with cancer patients in an NHS hospital.
 After the first session, I felt as if I had been thrown a life raft and saved from drowning.
 Not only did entering supervision allow me to return to practice as a more effective practitioner, it also enabled me to make sense of my experiences and formulate strategies to avoid similar pitfalls in the future, I found the whole experience to be truly life-changing.
 Since then I have faced many challenges within my work life.
 I have become a mother and had the experience of balancing a busy acupuncture practice with sleepless nights, breast feeding two young children.
 I have also moved to a much smaller city and had to constantly re-define my boundaries with patients who are neighbours or with whom I have other contacts within the community.

 Supervision has enabled me to reflect on these issues and negotiate my way around many potential pitfalls.
 Being in a supervision group has allowed me to benefit from the wisdom, experience and support of other group members.

 My experience of supervision has so inspired me that I have gone on to complete a training course to become a supervisor/ mentor myself.
 Receiving supervision continues to be an essential on-going work for me.
 I greatly benefit from the many insights gained in my sessions and feel that for me, supervision is vital for maintaining my well-being and supporting a healthy practice.

-Supervision sessions are available either on a one-to-one basis or in a group where the experience and diversity of the practitioners present is a rich resource which offers lots of insight from different perspectives.
+Supervision sessions are available either on a one-to-one basis or in a group, where the experience and diversity of the practitioners present is a rich resource offering lots of insight from different perspectives.

 Please contact Cathy Chapman on further information: